julelang/manual/src/some-questions.md

 ### Will Jule always use C++ as backend?

 It's hard to say anything about this.
-C++ backend allows supporting many things.
+The C++ backend allows Jule to support many different features.
 For example, using Clang for LLVM backend.
-In this case, it is debatable what the gain of writing a separate LLVM backend for Jule would be.
+In this case, it is debatable what benefits would be gained from creating a custom LLVM backend.

 Native backend may be an exception.
 Native backend can be added for supported platforms.
 However, since Jule aims to be fast, the native backend must be well optimized and creating a good enough native backend requires a lot of time and knowledge.

 Only time can give a definitive answer to this question.

-### Why Jule have not built-in methods?
+### Why does not Jule have built-in methods?

-Jule have built-in functions for some critical operations like memory allocation, but not built-in methods.
-Because it is considered bad design.
+Jule has built-in functions for some critical operations such as memory allocation, but not built-in methods because those are generally considered a bad design choice.
 Having methods for built-in types is vague and resembles functional programming and Jule is not a functional language.

-Some languages ​​do this plausibly.
-For example, C# has methods of type `string`, but these are not built-in, they are actually an alias for `System.String` and are actually an implemented class.
+Some languages do this plausibly.
+For example, C# has methods of type `string`, but these are not built-in.
+They are actually an alias for `System.String` and are an implemented class.
 So the algorithm is truly reviewable, there is no runtime algorithm provided by the compiler in the background.

 Jule is not like C#, `str` is just a type, not an alias for a different implementation.
 In this case, the `myStr.bytes()` method or something similar that will be added to it is a method implemented in the background.

-We think it is more reasonable to do this by casting instead of doing it this way, for example: `[]byte(myStr)`.
+We think it is more reasonable to do this by casting instead of doing it this way, for example: `[]byte("hello")`.
 The standard library `std/strings` package designed for the remaining common algorithms.
-This is exactly what many other languages ​​do, see: Go, Nim, or Odin.
+This is exactly what many other languages do, see: Go, Nim, or Odin.

-### Why are null values ​allowed?
+### Why are null values allowed?

 In most cases it is similar to optional types, but requires trust that the developer will be careful enough.
 Check before use.
 Go, which Jule is heavily inspired by, also allows null values, and frankly, it doesn't feel bad in terms of experience.